Softpanorama

 perl -pi.bak -e "s/Foo/Bar/g" <FileList>

-The only change from the last command is the new option -i.bak, which tells Perl to operate on files in-place, rather than concatenating them together into one big output stream.
-Like the -e option, -i takes one argument, an extension to add to the original file names when making backup copies; for this example I chose .bak.
-Warning: If you execute the command twice, you've most likely just overwritten your backups with the changed versions from the first run.
-You probably didn't want to do that.
+The only change from the last command is the new option -i.bak , which tells Perl to operate on files in-place, rather than concatenating them together into one big output stream.
+Like the -e option, -i takes one argument, an extension to add to the original file names when making backup copies; for this example I chose .bak .

-Because -i takes an argument, I had to separate out the -e option, which Perl otherwise would interpret as the argument to -i, leaving us with a backup extension of .bake, unlikely to be correct unless you happen to be a pastry chef.
+Because -i takes an argument, I had to separate out the -e option, which Perl otherwise would interpret as the argument to -i, leaving us with a backup extension of .bak, unlikely to be correct unless you happen to be a pastry chef.
 In addition, Perl would have thought that "s/Foo/Bar/" was the filename of the script to run, and would complain when it could not find a script by that name.

 Running Multiple Regexes